Content table

 As you can see, the hCG levels for twins at 3 weeks are much higher than the singleton levels.
 And for triplets, the levels are 3-4 times higher.

-But the general pattern of rising hCG stays the same.
-(About every two days, the levels double.)
+However, the general pattern of rising hCG stays the same—the levels double every two days.

 Do twin pregnancies always have higher hCG?